hunter-college-ossd-spr-2020/project-evaluation/duckduckgo_evaluation.md

 <br>

-1. Does the repository have tests?
+#### Does the repository have tests?
+* Yes, the repository contains some tests.
+Within the repository, the project also has an integration test, selenium test, and unit test.
+Also, the CONTRIBUTING.md file gives clear instructions on how to perform tests.
 <br>

 ---

 ### Code and Design Documentation

-1. Is there clear documentation in the code itself?
+#### Is there clear documentation in the code itself?
+* Yes, the documentation is very clear for a newcoming contributer.
 <br>

-1. Is there documentation about the design?
+#### Is there documentation about the design?
+* There are a handful of documentation about the design, but it doesn't specify on what the code is exactly designing.
 <br>